ultrapre/gala/paper/paper.md

 # Astronomical Context

-Accurately placing astronomical images in a virtual sky relies on celestial coordinates, Right Ascension (RA) and Declination (Dec).
-Many images include WCS (World Coordinate System) data in their FITS headers, mapping pixel positions to sky coordinates.
-To obtain this mapping when absent, **astrometric registration** (or plate-solving) analyzes star patterns in the image and matches them to catalogs.
-The plugin automates this process via the [Astrometry.net](https://astrometry.net/) service, enabling precise sky alignment for user-submitted images.

 # System Design

 NebulaTextures integrates with Stellarium using its established plugin infrastructure.
 The plugin's design is modular, with key components handling specific tasks: